SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

 Curse Girl (7-10F) can only curse your equipped shield, and there's no need to unequip your shield here,<br/>so you don't need to worry about her special attack at all.

-If you notice that the game suddenly feels a bit sluggish, it's likely due to soldier_ant_2 (11-20F).<br/>This monster family likes to roam around the floor and endlessly dig out wall tiles.
+If you notice that the game suddenly feels a bit sluggish, it's likely due to Corporal Ant (11-20F).<br/>This monster family likes to roam around the floor and endlessly dig out wall tiles.

 ### 21-23F